-  You haven’t had Lotus Biscoff cookies?!
-I’m so excited for you to try them!
+You haven't had Lotus Biscoff cookies?!
+I'm so excited for you to try them!
 They have a delicately spiced, caramelized flavor that is so irresistible!
 They are similar to gingerbread cookies, graham crackers, or other spiced cookies.
-They’re so great — and even better as part of this Biscoff cheesecake!
+They're so great -- and even better in this cheesecake recipe!

 And if you love this creamy Biscoff cheesecake, you'll definitely want to try my coconut key lime cheesecake, available in my summer cookbook Sweet Summertime!
 Grab your copy now in e-book format or paperback from Amazon!

-- Biscoff crumbs – you can use a food processor to crush your Biscoff cookies, or you can crush them in a plastic bag with a rolling pin until they form fine crumbs.
-If you can’t find Lotus Biscoff cookies, any speculoos-type cookie will work in your Biscoff cheesecake!
+- Biscoff crumbs - you can use a food processor to crush your Biscoff cookies, or you can crush them in a plastic bag with a rolling pin until they form fine crumbs.
+If you can't find Lotus Biscoff cookies, any speculoos-type cookie will work!

 - melted butter - I typically use salted butter, but if you use unsalted just add in ¼ teaspoon of salt to your crust mixture.